Programmer’s Guide

 Business Priority

-Set the default business priority for a job class:
+Set the default priority for a job class:

 class ReportJob < RocketJob::Job